bethharvey/capstone-project/README.md

 ### Feature Definitions

+The features used for this model are described in the table below.

 | Feature Name | Description | Data Type | Example |
 | ------------ | ---------- | --------- | -------- |
 | sex | Sex of the observed specimen | Integer | 0 |